Goodison Park: Records

-Everton has staged more top-flight football games than any other club in England, eight more seasons than second placed Aston Villa.
-Everton have played at Goodison Park for all but 4 of their 106 league seasons, giving Goodison Park the distinction of hosting more top-flight games than any other ground in England.
+With Goodison Park now closed for men’s football at the end of the 2024–25 season, Everton have played here for all but 4 of their 122 league seasons in the top tier, giving it the distinction of hosting more top-flight games than any other ground in England for its time.
 Goodison is the only English club ground to have hosted a FIFA World Cup semi final.
 Until the expansion of Old Trafford in 1996 Goodison Park held the record Sunday attendance on a Football League ground (53,509 v West Bromwich Albion, FA Cup, 1974).

 Everton won 15 home league games in a row between 4 October 1930 and 4 April 1931.
 In the 1931–32 season Goodison Park was the venue of the most goals scored at home in a league season, 84 by Everton.
 Between 23 April 1984 and 2 September 1986 Everton scored consecutively in 47 games., registering 36 wins and 7 draws and scoring 123 goals in the process while conceding 38.
 Scottish striker Graeme Sharp scored 32 of these goals.

 Jack Southworth holds the record for most goals scored in one game at Goodison Park, scoring six versus West Bromwich Albion on 30 December 1893.

-The most goals scored in a game at Goodison Park is 12, this occurred in two Everton games; versus Sheffield Wednesday (9–3) on 17 October 1931 and versus Plymouth Argyle (8–4) on 27 February 1954.
+The most goals scored in a game at Goodison Park is 12, this occurred in two Everton games: versus Sheffield Wednesday (9–3) on 17 October 1931 and versus Plymouth Argyle (8–4) on 27 February 1954.